 Like standard air-source heat pumps, mini-splits have two main components -- an outdoor compressor/condenser and an indoor air-handling unit.
 A conduit, which houses the power cable, refrigerant tubing, suction tubing, and a condensate drain, links the outdoor and indoor units.

-The main advantages of mini splits are their small size and flexibility for zoning or heating and cooling individual rooms.
+The main advantages of mini-splits are their small size and flexibility for zoning or heating and cooling individual rooms.
 Many models can have as many as four indoor air-handling units (for four zones or rooms) connected to one outdoor unit.
-The number depends on how much heating or cooling is required for the building or each zone (which in turn is affected by how well the building is insulated and air sealed).
-Each of the zones has its own thermostat, so you only need to condition occupied spaces.
-This will save energy and money.
+The number depends on how much heating or cooling is required for the building or each zone.
+This can be affected by how well the building is insulated and air sealed).
+Each of the zones has its own thermostat, so you only need to condition occupied spaces, which can save energy and money.

 The installer must correctly size each indoor unit and determine the best location for its installation.
 Oversized or incorrectly located air handlers can result in short cycling, which wastes energy and does not provide proper temperature or humidity control.
 Too large a system is more expensive to buy and operate.

 Some people may not like the appearance of the indoor part of the system.
 While less obtrusive than a window room air conditioner, these units don’t have the built-in look of a central system.
 There must also be a place to drain condensate water near the outdoor unit.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.